Pacific Southwest, Region 9: Superfund

 Sites of Interest:

 Pearl City Burn Area / Landfill: The Pearl City Burn Area is located east of the Pearl City Landfill and may have received a variety of wastes generated by PHNC from 1945 to 1965.
 The risk at this site is currently being evaluated in a streamlined combined risk assessment with the Pearl City Landfill and Waiawa Unit.
 The Pearl City Peninsula Landfill operated as an official sanitary landfill from 1965 until 1976.
 Prior to that time period, around the mid 1940s, the landfill was used unofficially for the disposal of refuse from PHNC.
 Waste disposal activities reportedly included burning, landfilling, and uncontrolled dumping.
 The first RI for this site was conducted between 1991 and 1995.
 From 1996 to 1997 a Remedial Site Evaluation (RSE) was conducted to supplement the RI.
 An EE/CA was issued in 1998 that called for repair of the existing landfill cover, black sands area erosion control cover, soil cover at hot spot areas, a containment system for run-off, and a bridge for site access.
 Many of these actions are part of the presumptive remedy for landfills.
 The Action Memo (AM) for this removal action was issued in 1999; this AM designated the removal action as interim pending additional ecological monitoring.
-The Navy is in the process of completing an update to the RI.
+The Navy is in the process of completing the Feasibility Study (FS).

 Makalapa Crater: The SSR was completed in 2002; it recommended further action for 5 out of the 40 facilities that were evaluated.
-The Navy is currently preparing the RI Work Plan for this site.
+The Navy is currently preparing the RI Report Plan for this site.

 West Loch: Based on the 2003 SSR, 35 out of 738 facilities were recommended for further action.
 The final SI for this site was completed in 2004.